wajidbaba/global.hackathon/TEAMS.md

 Some of the languages I know: C, C++, HTML, CSS, Python, PHP, Perl, Java and others

-What I are going to do?
+What I am going to do?
 =======
-The project will be related to a distributed systems algorithm and will target themes 1, 2 and 4.
+The project will be related to a distributed systems algorithm (since that's what the university course is about).
+I should be implementing a generic algorithm for the purpose of my course, and this may possibly cover theme 2.
+But I plan to expand the program to target themes 1 or 4 as well.

-If I say anything more, I will have to find you and kill you.

-But it will be something awesome!
+Will be coding in Java.

 ---------------------------------------